jy-canucks1/KaggleComp_UW_STAT441/README.md

 * Feature Importance

   ![image](https://github.com/jy-canucks1/KaggleComp_UW_STAT441/assets/84373345/dd53c667-9f04-4fcb-aa80-d0bdddf50719)

-  v5: how important in your life: politics, v63: how important is God in your life, v115: how much confidence in: church, v54: how often attend religious services
+  v5: how important in your life: politics

+  v63: how important is God in your life

+  v115: how much confidence in: church

+  v54: how often attend religious services

 ### Possible Further Improvements